jchan420/code-coverage-jchan/README.md

 4. View code coverage within `main.cpp.gcov` and `math.cpp.gcov`

-How to generate code coverage using unit tests:
+# How to generate code coverage using gtest unit tests:

 1. Run `cmake .` and `make` for this repo